brndnhrbrt/ln-donate-node/README.md

 ### Requirements

-1. Your node must running lighting with LND
+1. Your node must be running lighting with LND
-2. The node's REST service must be enabled
+2. The node's LND REST service must be enabled
-3. The app server must be able to connect to your node's REST service
+3. The app server must be able to connect to your node's LND REST service

 ### Creating the config file